Transformation Integration Process (TIP)

 • The Compounding Effect

-• Solo TIP and Guided TIP
+• Solo and Guided Transformation Integration Programs

-• TIP as Companion
+• TIP as a Companion Tool

 • Where TIPs Fit Inside Turning Within